Sauli Niinistö: Foreign policy

 As President, Niinistö visited Russia and met with Russian President Vladimir Putin in February 2013 to promote bilateral trade (e.g. Shell, Cargotec, YIT).
 He discussed ice hockey and business, but not human rights issues or the selling of Russian military equipment to Syria and its transport through Finland.
+Niinistö's contacts with the Russian leader have led him to be dubbed as the "Putin whisperer" by some commentators.

 At the same time as the sanctions against Russia, mainly caused by the Russian invasion in Crimea and eastern Ukraine, Niinistö said that the focus should be on easing tensions and increasing understanding between Europe and Russia.
 He stated that Finland should serve as a broker between Russia and Europe.
 He also stated that "Russia understands that the conflict in Ukraine has generated debate in Finland over this country's own security policy.
 It's important that President Putin understands Finland's position on NATO membership in this debate.
 Finland accepts that Russia is working to find a solution to the acute conflict in Ukraine, but it needs to do more."
-In an interview with The Washington Post in January 2022, Niinistö stated that he could not speak to Putin's intentions regarding the frozen relations between Russia and the West, but cited what he described as Finnish "wisdom" on experiences in dealing with Moscow.
-"Finns certainly learned the wisdom that a Cossack, that means a Russian soldier, takes all that is loose.
-You have to be very, very, clear, where the fixed line is."
-When he was asked to shed light on his thoughts about Putin after the Russian attack to Ukraine on 24 February 2022, Niinistö replied: "The masks have now been taken off, showing only the face of war."

-The Foreign minister of Russia Sergey Lavrov used a statement of Niinistö in his arguments about future choices for the next Prime Minister of Finland, saying, "'Does Northern Europe need this?
-How Russia will react?'
+The foreign minister of Russia, Sergey Lavrov, used a statement of Niinistö in his arguments about future choices for the next Prime Minister of Finland, saying, "'Does Northern Europe need this?
+How will Russia react?'
 President Niinistö asked these questions with the subtext.
 He knows that the answer is negative: nobody needs this"; Lavrov added "President Niinistö realizes that what happened in Ukraine is impossible in Finland."